 - Beach of Whispering Breeze (Pantai Bisikan Bayu)

 Kelantan’s Beautiful Mosques

-You can see beautiful Islamic architecture in the form of graceful mosques in Kelantan.
-Many of the mosques are historically important, architecturally significant and visually appealing.
-Non-Muslims are welcomed to visit Malaysian mosques outside of prayer times.
+You can see beautiful Islamic architecture through graceful mosques in Kelantan.
+Many mosques are historically important, architecturally significant, and visually appealing.
+Non-Muslims are welcome to visit Malaysian mosques outside of prayer times.